Quick steps to reduce your monthly Azure bill

 Select the right Virtual Machines

 It is important to monitor and report on CPU, memory and disk utilisation to check that the right virtual machine has been spun up.
-Available through Microsoft are a complete range of virtual machines depending on the business requirements and the tasks they will perform.
-For non-mission critical applications it may be worth opting for a shared machine which is significantly cheaper than a dedicated VM and can help reduce your Azure invoices.
+Available through Microsoft is a complete range of virtual machines depending on the business requirements and the tasks they will perform.
+For non-mission-critical applications, it may be worth opting for a shared machine that is significantly cheaper than a dedicated VM and can help reduce your Azure invoices.

 Delete unused data and resources